andreasmang/claire/README.md

 # CLAIRE
 * Are you looking for **examples**?
 Check the [doc/examples](https://github.com/andreasmang/claire/tree/master/doc/examples) folder.
 * Are in interested in **how CLAIRE works**?
 Check the [documentation](#clairedoc).
 * Are you interested in **what CLAIRE is**?
 Read the [about](#claireabout) section.

+## Documentation <a name="clairedoc"></a>
+* [News](doc/README-NEWS.md): Recent updates and news are listed in [doc/README-NEWS.md](doc/README-NEWS.md)
+* [Installation](doc/README-INSTALL.md): An installation guide can be found in [doc/README-INSTALL.md](doc/README-INSTALL.md)
+* [Examples](doc/README-RUNME.md): A description of how to execute and use CLAIRE on your system can be found in [doc/README-RUNME.md](doc/README-RUNME.md).
+* [References](doc/README-REFERENCES.md): If you use CLAIRE as part of your research, please refer to [doc/README-REFERENCES.md](doc/README-REFERENCES.md) for information on citing our work.

+The links above point to individual `markdown` files.
+These files can be found in the [doc](https://github.com/andreasmang/claire/tree/master/doc) subfolder.
+Basic examples for how to execute CLAIRE can be found in the [doc/examples](https://github.com/andreasmang/claire/tree/master/doc/examples) folder.
+The NIREP dataset used to test CLAIRE can be downloaded [here](https://github.com/andreasmang/nirep).

 ## About <a name="claireabout"></a>
 **CLAIRE** stands for *Constrained Large Deformation Diffeomorphic Image Registration*.
 It is a C/C++ software package for velocity-based diffeomorphic image registration in three dimensions.
-Its performance is optimized for multi-core CPU systems and multi-node, multi-GPU architectures.
+Its performance is optimized for multi-core CPU systems (`master` branch) and multi-node, multi-GPU architectures (`gpu` branch).
 The CPU version uses MPI for data parallelism, and has been demonstrated to scale on several supercomputing platforms.
 CLAIRE can be executed on large-scale state-of-the-art computing systems as well as on local compute systems with limited resources.

 <p align="center">
 <img src="doc/figs/claire4brains.jpg" alt="CLAIRE4Brains"  width="800"/>